awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

   * Furthermore, note that by the strict (i.e., three-part) definition of cache coherence (cf. Section 4), this will be guaranteed/ensured accordingly, i.e., the sequential writes will ultimately prevent either program individually from never clearing the blocking condition (e.g., one core's program will not "outpace" the other prior to the latter's reaching of this blocking condition, because cache coherence will enforce appropriate state updates, thereby precluding this possibility).

 ***N.B.*** In an *incoherent* system, all of these would be possible outputs.
 In particular, there are possible scenarios whereby one or both programs are independently "blocked" on the respective blocking conditions, due to a temporal mismatch in their respective execution, and otherwise independent core-wise cache maintenance/dependence.
-  * In this manner, coherence is generally a strict subset of of incoherence, as the "coherent" outputs could also result in the equivalent incoherent system, however, the reverse is not true (i.e., a coherent system will strictly exclude these "incoherent" outputs).
+  * In this manner, coherence is generally a strict subset of incoherence, as the "coherent" outputs could also result in the equivalent incoherent system, however, the reverse is not true (i.e., a coherent system will strictly exclude these "incoherent" outputs).

 ## 6. How to Achieve Coherence?